sergeinack3/PowerEduc/lib/pear/README.txt

 ----------------------------------------------------------------
-A NOTE ON THE PHP LICENSE AND MOODLE
+A NOTE ON THE PHP LICENSE AND POWEREDUC
 ================================================================

 Everything in Moodle in pure GPL.
 This pear directory is the only